Small Stickers, Big Meanings: A Multilingual Sticker Semantic Understanding Dataset with a Gamified Approach: Related Work

-Sticker sentiment datasets focus on predicting the sentiment conveyed by stickers, either as binary positive/negative labels \cite{CSMSA} or more fine-grained classifications \cite{SER30K}.
-Some, like Sticker820K \cite{stickerclip}, also include supplementary information such as OCR text and descriptive metadata.
-Within this category, SER30K is publicly accessible, while others are not.

-Basic sticker collections mainly provide raw sticker images or GIFs for general usage or generation tasks.
-Examples include ChineseB2B \cite{chinesebqb}, which offers a large collection of sticker images, TGIF \cite{tgif} for GIF captioning, and the recently introduced VSD2M \cite{vsd2m}, an animated sticker dataset intended for sticker generation.
+Dialogue datasets typically consist of truncated conversations containing stickers \cite{learning-to-respond-2021, learning-to-respond-with-stickers-2020, MOD, stickerint, mcdscs, stickerconv, multichat}.
+In contrast, U-Sticker \cite{chee2025106kmultitopicmultilingualconversational} uniquely provides continuous user information, temporal context, and domain-specific sticker conversations.
+While some of these datasets are publicly available, others remain private or inaccessible.
+Sentiment datasets focus on predicting the sentiment conveyed by stickers, either as binary positive/negative labels \cite{CSMSA} or through more fine-grained classifications \cite{SER30K}.
+Certain datasets, such as Sticker820K \cite{stickerclip}, also include supplementary information like OCR text and descriptive metadata.
+Within this category, SER30K \cite{SER30K} is publicly available, whereas others are not.
+Caption datasets contain stickers with textual elements.
+For instance, TGIF \cite{tgif} provides captions for GIFs.
+Unfortunately, StickerTag \cite{stickertag} is unavailable, preventing further analysis.
+Multimedia datasets include raw sticker images for general use or generation tasks.
+ChineseB2B \cite{chinesebqb} offers a large collection of sticker images and VSD2M \cite{vsd2m} contains an extensive repository of sticker animations.

-Finally, sticker queries datasets are critical as they capture the underlying intention behind sticker usage through condensed, highly precise keywords or search queries.
-Unfortunately, datasets like StickerTag \cite{stickertag} and PerSRV \cite{chee2024persrv}are not publicly available for analysis.
-Though PerSRV \cite{chee2024persrv} provides an open source model, their training is limited purely to Chinese queries, restricting its applicability to English-language research.
-With contrasting cultural nuances, naive translation between languages fails to adequately capture sticker usage intentions.
-Our StickerQueries dataset addresses these gaps by providing bilingual (English and Chinese) queries crafted by native speakers, thereby bridging the semantic understanding of stickers across diverse cultural contexts and enabling more effective retrieval and recommendation systems.
+Finally, retrieval datasets pair user search queries with corresponding sticker images.
+These datasets are critical for capturing the underlying intent behind sticker usage through concise, high-precision keywords.
+Unfortunately, the only other sticker–query pair dataset, PerSRV \cite{chee2024persrv}, is not publicly available for analysis.
+Although PerSRV provides an open-source model, its training is limited to Chinese queries, restricting its applicability to English-language research.
+Furthermore, cultural differences mean that naive translation between languages often fails to convey the true intent of sticker usage.
+Our StickerQueries dataset addresses these limitations by offering bilingual (English and Chinese) queries crafted by native speakers, thereby bridging semantic understanding across cultural contexts and enabling more effective retrieval and recommendation systems.